Aghios Ioannis Peninsula

 The triangular peninsula of Aghios Ioannis – north of Aghios Nikolaos and inland from Elounda – is surprisingly wild and not very crowded.
 Narrow streets are leading along secluded agricultural hamlets and small villages.

-The section of the main national road from Heraklion, which runs from Malia via Neapoli to Aghios Nikolaos, marks the southern boundary of the peninsula of Aghios Ioannis.
+The section of the main national road from Heraklion, which runs from Malia via Neapoli to Aghios Nikolaos, marks about the southern boundary of the peninsula of Aghios Ioannis.

 If one follows the national main road, one first reach the gorge of Sellinari, where the travelers traditionally stop and pray to Saint George for a safe passage.
 This impressive road, which has been built across many obstacles, leads past the administrative capital of Neapoli and then reaches Aghios Nikolaos, where spectacularly the Gulf of Mirabello in front will be visible.